 Contemporary Asian Politics and Culture explores the modern history, contemporary politics, and popular culture in East Asia.
-Case studies of Korea, China, and Japan, will focus on the historical evolution of these countries from the nineteenth century to the present.
-Particular attention will be paid to crucial contemporary issues of the region (such as Chinese foreign policy in the South China Sea and Taiwan, the relationship between North and South Korea, and Japan's decades long recession).
-In addition, important literary texts and films will be analyzed for their socio-political content.
-Finally, Asian popular culture phenomena such as manga, anime, K-Pop, etc. will be studied as worldwide commodities.
+Case studies of Korea, China, and Japan, will focus on the historical evolution of these countries from the nineteenth century to present.
+Particular attention will be paid to crucial contemporary issues of the region such as Chinese foreign policy in the South China Sea and Taiwan, the relationship between North and South Korea, and Japan's decades lone recession.
+In addition, important literacy texts and films will be analyzed for their socio-political content.
+Finally, Asian popular culture phenomena such as manga, anime, K-Pop, etc.... will be studies as worldwide commodities.